Velocidex/velociraptor-docs/content/docs/forensic/binary/_index.md

 ### Enumeration

-An enumeration is a set of values mapped to named with some meaning.
+An enumeration is a set of values mapped to names with some meaning.
 For example, an application might store a value as the integer 2, representing "Error", and integer 0 representing "Success".